 As long as there are people in the Verse, someone is going to need to get somewhere.
 Vanguard Passenger Services takes great pride in providing safe and reliable transportation to most destinations in the galaxy.
 We have travel solutions for the commuter trying to get back and forth to work every day.
 We can accommodate the throngs of people wanting to visit the sandy beaches of Cassell.
 And there’s always an Orion crew looking to get some R&R while their ship is being offloaded at an orbital refinery.
 Our quick trip shuttles have high frequency runs down to planet-side for a price.
 As a Vanguard pilot, it does not matter if you have a Genesis Starliner or an Argo MPUV-P, if you have a seat there’s someone with a fistful of UEC waiting to fill it.

 The economy is a living thing.
-Commodity prices pulse like a heartbeat and nothing gets our blood pumping like flying a big ship full of expensive cargo.
-Of course, we manage the risk the best we can but nothing is as satisfying as navigating those trade-lanes and selling that ship full of agricium.
+Commodity prices pulse like a heartbeat and nothing gets our blood pumping like flying a big ship laden with expensive cargo.
+Of course, we manage the risk the best we can but nothing is as satisfying as navigating those trade-lanes and selling that ship full of laranite.
 Nothing, maybe, except watching our bank accounts rise.
 But that’s not for everyone, and for those of us on the less adventurous side taking on a contract to haul a shipment for profit is right up our alley.
 I mean, our customer paid for the cargo.
 They are paying for our time and expenses now.
-All we have to do is get that shipment there on time.
+All we have to do is get that shipment to it’s destination on time.
 Whichever way you prefer to do it, you will be known as a hard working space-trucker or logistical engineer.
-Your pick.
+Take your pick.

 Rogue Traders have never had much use for the safe trade lanes.
 Sure, its steady dependable work, but the REAL money - that’s out here: on the fringes, on alien worlds, in places where people don’t frequent.
 It’s our domain.
 There are things out here for which people will pay a premium.
 Rogue traders relish words like “handcrafted”, “rare”, “exotic”, “high performance”, and “possibly illegal”.
 We use the words “discreetly delivering” instead of smuggling.
 If you want to deal in low volume/high value and you are willing to go places and do things others can’t or won’t, this is the place for you.